Bitz & Bob: Production

 BBC and FremantleMedia produced the series along with Jellyfish Pictures.

 After Boat Rocker Media acquired FremantleMedia's Kids and Family Division, they started producing it.

 Broadcast

 The series aired on TVOKids and Knowledge Kids in Canada, EBS in South Korea, SVT in Sweden, NRK in Norway, YLE in Finland, Hop!
-Channel in Israel, KiKa in Germany, Nat Geo Kids in Latin America and Brazil, Kiwi TV in Hungary, Minimax in Czech, TVP ABC in Poland, BNT 2 in Bulgaria, France 5 in France, and GOOD TV in Taiwan.
+Channel in Israel, KiKa in Germany, Nat Geo Kids in Latin America and Brazil, Kiwi TV in Hungary, Minimax and ČT :D in Czech, TVP ABC in Poland, BNT 2 in Bulgaria, France 5 in France, and GOOD TV in Taiwan.
 In some territories, it was offered to show it on Nick Jr. or Disney Junior.
 In Scotland, it was shown in BBC Alba and translated in Scottish Gaelic as Bitz agus Bob (similar to predecessor back in 2001).

 You Can Do it Too!

 A complementary short-form live-action companion show, Bitz & Bob: You Can Do It Too!, offers viewers the opportunity to experiment with a related STEAM project at home.